 19 people rescued from snowed-in home in Michigan's UP

 SPALDING TOWNSHIP, Mich.
-(AP) — Authorities in Michigan’s Upper Peninsula have rescued 19 members of a family who became marooned in a snowed-in cabin after blizzard conditions swept the area.
+(AP) — Authorities in Michigan’s Upper Peninsula have rescued 19 members of a family who became marooned in a snowed-in cabin after a weekend blizzard swept the area.

-The Menominee County Road Commission said a joint rescue team rescued 10 children and nine adults Monday from the cabin in Menominee County’s Spalding Township using a Polaris Ranger.
+The Menominee County Road Commission said a joint rescue team rescued 10 children and nine adults Monday from the cabin in Menominee County’s Spalding Township using an all-terrain vehicle.
 The rescued relatives ranged in age from 1 to 64.

-The cabin is located about six miles off the main road along an unplowed road that was buried under a two-foot (0.60-meter) snowfall, WLUC-TV reported.
+They had been there since Saturday.
+The cabin is located about 6 miles (10 kilometers) off the main road along an unplowed road that was buried under a 2-foot (0.60-meter) snowfall, WLUC-TV reported.

 Road Commission Assistant Engineer Darrell Cass said a plow truck sent to the site got stuck before a grader freed it.
 That vehicle then got within a quarter-mile (0.40-kilometer) of the cabin and Emergency Medical Services took over and got the family out safely.